khoaau/MAPF/README.md

 # MAPF
 Multi-Agents Path Finding
-- Implemented A* search
+- A* search
-- Implemented Prioritized Planning Search
+- Prioritized Planning Search
-- Implemented CBS and CBS with disjoint
+- CBS and CBS with disjoint